hechukwu/Dynamic-Form/README.md

 The solution is to sort the file alphabetically prior to any commit.

-We accomplish this using a git pre-commit hook that calls `xUnique`.
+I accomplish this using a git pre-commit hook that calls `xUnique`.

 ### xUnique